Eonic/ProteanCMS/README.md

 .Net / XSLT based Content Management System, with eCommerce and Membership facilies.

 ## Project Description
-EonicWeb5 CMS is a extremely robust and flexible platform.
+Protean CMS is a extremely robust and flexible platform.
 Every aspect can be themed using XSLT, with a large range of content types Modules available out of the box, and a number of high quality themes ready to go.
 New Modules can easily be created using xForms and XSLT and .Net assemblies.

 The CMS contains full eCommerce and user membership functionality.